mansoor-s/Sleep/README.md

 ####Why do I we need an ODM?
 You don't.
-Though, it is nice to have one.. specially in the context of web applications.
-But only so long as it doesn't get in your way, and you can drop down the to the DB driver any time.
+Though, it is nice to have.. specially in the context of a web application.
+It allows you to couple your business logic with your data.
+But it is only useful as long as it doesn't get in your way, and you can drop down the to the DB driver any time.

 ## Features :